 The post-World War II era has seen the dramatic growth of international trade and the creation of a global trading framework based on the principles of open economies.
 The United States has been at the forefront of these changes, even as its reliance on trade remains near the lowest of any developed country.

-The effects of globalization, however, have increased resistance to further trade liberalization.
-Many in the U.S. labor movement, as well as some economists, argue that trade agreements in their current form hurt workers, degrade the U.S. manufacturing base, and exacerbate income inequality.
+However, many in the U.S. labor movement, as well as some economists, argue that trade agreements in their current form hurt workers, degrade the U.S. manufacturing base, and exacerbate income inequality.
 Advocates counter that FTAs create jobs by opening new markets to U.S. exports and making it easier for U.S. companies to compete in foreign markets.

 What is the state of U.S. trade policy?